Homily by The Rev. Marcia McRae

 Tenney, Merrill C. Handy Dictionary of the Bible.
 Grand Rapids: Zondervan Publishing House.
 1965.

-1 Spring Clergy Conference.
+1 Diocese of GA Spring Clergy Conference.
 May 4-6, 2014.
-Winner is Assistant Professor of Christian Spirituality at Duke Divinity School and author of numerous books, including Girl Meets God and Mudhouse Sabbath.
+Winner, Assistant Professor of Christian Spirituality at Duke Divinity School, is as vicar of St. Paul's Episcopal Church, Louisburg, N.C.
+Her works included Girl Meets God and Mudhouse Sabbath.

 3 Note: information from both personal experience touring Corinth & from sources listed here.